o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 Result result
 ```

-This service will be need to use multiple APIs to give results.
+This service will need to use multiple APIs to give results.

 |Scope           | Planned API and usage |
 |----------------|--------------------
 |SCOPE_ALL       | ConsoleRequestBus and `LoadLevel` command.
 |SCOPE_SPAWNED   | Internal gem API to destroy all spawn tickets in ROS 2 Entities manager.
-|SCOPE_STATE     | Move all spawned entities to intial poses cached in ROS 2 Entities manager.
+|SCOPE_STATE     | Move all spawned entities to initial poses cached in ROS 2 Entities manager.
 |SCOPE_TIME      | New ROS2Bus call

 ## SetSimulationState service

-Allows ROS 2 user to set state of the simulation (STOPPED, PAUSED, PLAYING, QUITTING)
+Allows ROS 2 user to set the state of the simulation (STOPPED, PAUSED, PLAYING, QUITTING)

 ```
 # Change the simulation state